How Foods are Chosen

 Dairy: Yogurt & Kefir

-Plain, naturally cultured yogurt and kefir, preferably raw, without additives, made with whole non-homogenized milk from grass-fed animals.
+Raw plain naturally cultured yogurt and kefir, without additives, made with whole non-homogenized milk from grass-fed animals.

-Plain, whole yogurt and kefir from non-homogenized milk, without added vitamins.
+Plain, whole yogurt and kefir from non-homogenized milk, without added vitamins, preferably grass-fed.

 Lowfat and sweetened yogurt and kefir; yogurt and kefir from homogenized milk; yogurt and kefir with added vitamins.